slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 */
 ```

-7.  `https://localhost:7184/signin-oidc` is handled by `AuthenticationMiddleware` (e1) in ClientApp, then `OpenIdConnectHandler.HandleRequestAsync()` then its base handler `RemoteAuthenticationHandler.HandleRequestAsync()` (OpenIdConnectHandler, o flag, this is where `https://localhost:5001/connect/token` endpoint get called (o3.2) to get access token and id token), also note that we lose "user = Emma" claim in this process because we use IdToken to generate ClaimsIdentity again and this idToken doesn't contain user name for most of time unless we configure it to.
-Finally, **Client calls `Context.SignInAsync()` to create 'user-to-client' cookie** before redirecting users to its original request e.g home/index
+7.  `https://localhost:7184/signin-oidc` is handled by `AuthenticationMiddleware` (e1) in ClientApp, then `OpenIdConnectHandler.HandleRequestAsync()` then its base handler `RemoteAuthenticationHandler.HandleRequestAsync()` (OpenIdConnectHandler, o flag, this is where `https://localhost:5001/connect/token` endpoint get called (o3.2) to get access token and id token).
+The id token is validated in ClientApp, part of this validation is calculating the hash from the access token to see if it mathches the `at_hash` value in the id token, so access token takes part in the validation procedure of the identity token.
+If validation checks out, then a `ClaimIdentity` is created from the id token.  **Client calls `Context.SignInAsync()` with this id-token-based ClaimIdentity to create 'user-to-client' cookie** before redirecting users to its original request e.g home/index
 Note that cookie can be:

-**A**: `AuthenticationTicket` is created from id token, and since id token doesn't userinfo such "user = Emma" claim (note that **user-to-idp** cookie always contains "user = Emma" claim, since user signs in on IDP's end),
+**A**: `AuthenticationTicket` is created from id token, and since id token doesn't userinfo such "user = Emma" claim (note that **user-to-idp** cookie always contains "user = Emma" claim, since user signs in on IDP's end), so this **user-to-client** cookie won't have any user info claims such as "name", "role" etc

-so this **user-to-client** cookie won't have any user info claims such as "name", "role" etc
+**B**: `OpenIdConnectOptions.GetClaimsFromUserInfoEndpoint` is set to `true`, then `OpenIdConnectHandler` will call `https://localhost:5001/connect/userinfo` (access token is required in the bear header with this request) to get userinfo from IDP.
+The scopes inside Access Token will be extracted such as "sub", "name", "given_name", "family_name" claims because of `IdentityResource`/`Resource`'s `ICollection<string>` of `UserClaims`.
+Then `IProfileService` will be used to generate those claims. (u1.6, check `TestUserProfileService` for example)
-**B**: `OpenIdConnectOptions.GetClaimsFromUserInfoEndpoint` is set to `true`, then `OpenIdConnectHandler` will call `https://localhost:5001/connect/userinfo` (access token is required in the bear header with this request) to get userinfo from IDP, the response will contain full user info and is used to created the `AuthenticationTicket`, so now **user-to-client** cookie can contain user info claims such as "name", "role" etc
+Later `AuthenticationTicket` is created, so now **user-to-client** cookie can contain user info claims such as "name", "role" etc. Note that the id token still won't contains 'UserClaims".
+It is not a good practice to let id token contains "user specific claims" from userinfo endpoint.

 Important thing to know, in the subsequent requst, only **user-to-client** cookie is needed for user to be authenticated, however if you develop logout functionality by only sign out this
 user-to-client cooke, it will have issue shows below.